 The Petitioner is required to provide the Tribunal with the address of the Respondent, or the other party to the marriage.
 If an address cannot be acquired then an explanation must be provided to the Tribunal as to why that is so and what steps were taken to locate the Petitioner’s former spouse.
 The Tribunal will cite the Respondent directly regarding this process so no contact is necessary between the Petitioner and the Respondent.

 The Respondent is notified by the Tribunal of the existence of this process, as well as the grounds, that is, the basis upon which the Tribunal is considering the request for a Declaration of Nullity.
 The Respondent is also informed of the officers of the court, as is the Petitioner.
 The Respondent is given the option of providing testimony, written or oral, in the case.
-If the Respondent chooses not to participate in the process after two notifications the case may continue to proceed.
+If the Respondent chooses not to participate in the process after being notified the case may continue to proceed.

 Testimony of Witnesses